mvolkmann/blog/src/zig.md

 - `std.heap.ScopedLoggingAllocator`

-  Same as the above but it goes directly to the std.log function, this time with our good ol' scope
+  This is the same as `SbrkAllocator`, but it goes directly to the `std.log` function.

 - `std.heap.StackFallbackAllocator`

-  Some stack, some heap: IF the stack is not enough, go to the heap
+  "Some stack, some heap: IF the stack is not enough, go to the heap"

 - `std.heap.ThreadSafeAllocator`

-  Covers an allocator in a way that calling it between threads is safe (not exactly fast tho)
+  "Covers an allocator in a way that calling it between threads is safe (not exactly fast tho)"

 - `std.heap.WasmAllocator`

-  Wasm is your friend, use this to allocate.
-Generally used as a backing allocator for GeneralPurpose or Arena
+  "Wasm is your friend, use this to allocate.
+Generally used as a backing allocator for GeneralPurpose or Arena"

 - `std.heap.WasmPageAllocator`

-  Dumber WasmAllocator, useful for when you actually wanna do your own memory management via "pages"
+  "Dumber WasmAllocator, useful for when you actually wanna do your own memory management via pages"

 - `std.testing.allocator`